Fast Geometric Projections for Local Robustness Certification: Computing Activation Constraints And Decision Boundaries

-Recall our setting in which we assume our model, $\modelclass$, is given by $\modelclass(x) = \text{argmax}\{\modelfn(x)\}$, where $\modelfn$ is the function computed by a neural network consisting of layers of linear transformations with ReLU activations between layers.
-For a particular activation pattern, $\ap$, we observe that we can replace each ReLU, in layer, $i$, with an element-wise multiplication by a vector, $a_i$, where the position in $a_i$ corresponding to neuron, $u$, takes value 1 if $\ap(u)$ is $true$, and 0 otherwise.
-Thus, when $x\in\ar$,

-which we observe is a linear function with \emph{the same slope for all $x$ in $\ar$}.
-By the same argument, $\modelfn_u$ is a linear function, $w_u^T x + b_u$, for all $x$ in $\ar$.

-Now consider the activation constraint, $C_u$, which is satisfied when $\modelfn_u(x) \geq 0 \Longleftrightarrow \ap(u)$.
-Given our above observation, we see that this is a linear constraint with coefficients, $w_u$, and intercepts, $b_u$.
-Note that the computation of these weights and intercepts does not depend on a particular point in $\ar$ --- only on the activation pattern, $\ap$.
+Recall that an activation constraint, $C_u$, which is satisfied when $\modelfn_u(x) \geq 0 \Longleftrightarrow \ap(u)$, is a linear constraint with coefficients $w_u$, and intercepts, $b_u$.
+The computation of these weights and intercepts does not depend on a particular point in $\ar$ --- only on the activation pattern, $\ap$.
 Thus, \emph{we can compute the boundaries of an activation region, $\ar$, knowing only the corresponding activation pattern, $\ap$}.

 In practice, the coefficients, $w_u$, correspond to the gradient of $\modelfn_u$ with respect to its inputs, evaluated at a point in $\ar$.
 However, frameworks that perform automatic differentiation typically require a concrete point for evaluation of the gradient.
-Thus, we compute the gradient via backpropagation with the activation vectors, $a_i$.
+Thus, we compute the gradient via backpropagation with the activation vectors, $a_i$, where the position in $a_i$ corresponding to neuron, $u$, takes value 1 if $\ap(u)$ is $true$ and 0 otherwise.
 The intercepts, $b_u$, are computed via a forward computation using the activation vectors, with $x$ set to 0.
 These operations can easily be implemented to run efficiently on a GPU.

-\paragraph{Decision Boundaries} For a sigmoid network, there is at most a single decision boundary within any given activation region, which can be computed via gradient backpropagation as discussed above.
-In the case of a softmax model with multiple classes, we have an output for each class.
-A decision boundary for a point, $x$, given class, $i$, states that $f(x)_i \geq f(x)_j$, for $j \neq i$.
-Thus, for models with $n$ classes, the decision boundary consists of $n-1$ linear constraints derived from the difference of the model's output at the selected class and the model's output at each of the other classes.